-My photography is typically categorised as one of the following:
+My photography typically falls into one of the following categories:

-You can find my fine art nature and landscape galleries on this website.
-I also have a large back-catalogue of natural history, documentary, & behaviour-based wildlife photography, which I keep on my Flickr photostream, providing a more extensive stock library.
+You can find my Fine Art Nature and Landscape galleries on this website, which demonstrate my portfolio.
+I also have a large back-catalogue of natural history, documentary, & behaviour-based wildlife photography, which I keep on my Flickr photostream to provide a more extensive stock library.

 My favourite British wildlife subjects are the majestic red deer, which have become my local speciality since I moved back to Bedfordshire, especially during autumn and winter.

-Though many of my subjects are local, I also get out and about all over the place in pursuit of an interesting photo.
-I love to travel, and I photograph wildlife and landscapes in some of the most spectacular environments around the world.
-I’m particularly drawn to the Nordic nations and areas of the Boreal Forest such as Norway, Sweden, Finland, Iceland, and Canada.
+Though many of my subjects are local, I love to travel and I photograph wildlife and landscapes in some of the most spectacular environments around the world.
+I’m particularly drawn to the Arctic & Nordic nations, and areas of the Boreal Forest such as Norway, Sweden, Finland, Iceland, and Canada.

 To date, I’ve seen my photos published in The Times & The Times Online, Digital Photographer Magazine, Photo Technique Magazine, Amateur Photographer Magazine, Wildlife Photographic Magazine, The Mail Online, and used by ITV.com, BBC TV, and the BBC Natural History Unit.

 Most of the time I begin as a conventional artist would, with a strong idea of the image in my mind’s eye.
 Pre-visualisation is important to me, and I rarely set out on a shoot without at least one clearly defined shot in mind, and a plan for how to achieve it.
 My best photos are often those which have been meticulously planned and executed accordingly.